How to operate an excavator: A beginner’s guide

 Parking location

 Choosing the right parking location for your excavator is more important than it may seem.
 Always park on level ground to prevent tipping or rolling.
 Additionally, ensure the parking area is far from pedestrian pathways or busy areas to avoid delays or obstructions to other works that are being carried out on site.
-Depending on the terrain, you might also need to consider drainage and the
+Depending on the terrain, you might also need to consider drainage and the overall stability of the parking area.

 Engine shutdown